-Our Milwaukee motorcycle accident attorneys see many crash survivors who suffer from Post-Traumatic Stress Disorder or PTSD.
-Wisconsin motorcycle accidents happen in an instant.
+Our motorcycle accident attorneys see many crash survivors who suffer from Post-Traumatic Stress Disorder or PTSD.
+Motorcycle accidents happen in an instant.
 The rider is enjoying his bike when everything changes.
 There is no warning and there is no way to prepare.
 Motorcycle crashes can cause serious physical injuries, but they can also cause mental and emotional injuries.
 PTSD is one of these injuries.

-Symptoms and signs of post-traumatic stress disorder after a Wisconsin motorcycle crash:
+Symptoms and signs of post-traumatic stress disorder after a motorcycle crash:

 - Recurring dreams about the accidents